KyleeValencia/FEDOT/README.rst

    $ pip install .
    $ pytest -s test

-Setup with full optional dependencies.
-It requires to work with image/text data and loading tests:
+In alternative way, FEDOT installation with full optional dependencies.
+It is required to work with image/text data and loading tests:

 .. code-block::